Steve Davis

-In addition to his six world titles, Davis won the UK Championship six times and the Masters three times for a total of 15 Triple Crown titles, placing him third behind O'Sullivan (23) and Hendry (18).
-During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat that only two other players, Hendry and Mark Williams, have since matched.
+Davis was the first player to make an officially recognised maximum break in professional competition, which he achieved at the 1982 Classic, and was also the first to earn £1 million in career prize money.
+During the 1987–88 season, he became the first player to win all three Triple Crown events in a single season, a feat that only two other players have matched.
 He won his last major title at the 1997 Masters, aged 39, but continued to compete at a high level and was still a top-16 ranked player at age 50.
-He made the last of his 30 Crucible appearances in 2010, aged 52, when he eliminated the defending world champion John Higgins to become the oldest world quarter-finalist since 1983.
+He made the last of his 30 Crucible appearances in 2010, aged 52, becoming the oldest world quarter-finalist since 1983.
 He retired at the end of the 2015–16 season, after 38 seasons on the professional tour, but remains active as a commentator and analyst for the BBC's snooker coverage.
-He was made an MBE in the 1988 Birthday Honours and elevated to OBE in the 2000 New Year Honours.

 Outside snooker, Davis competed in nine-ball pool tournaments, which included representing Europe in the Mosconi Cup eleven consecutive times between 1994 and 2004.
 A keen chess and poker player, he served as president of the British Chess Federation between 1996 and 2001 and competed in televised poker tournaments.
 In 2013, he featured as a contestant on I'm a Celebrity...Get Me Out of Here!, an ITV reality television series.
 A fan of progressive rock, he has an ongoing career as a radio broadcaster, club DJ and musician; with Kavus Torabi and Michael J. York, he co-founded the electronic music band the Utopia Strong, with which he has recorded several albums.
 He has authored and co-authored books on snooker, chess, cooking and music, as well as three autobiographies.